As an Amazon Associate I earn from qualifying purchases.

 If you spend any time in the weight room, you’ve like heard your fellow gym-goers talking about nitric oxide.
-Nitric oxide is produced naturally when certain elements—nitrates and amino acids like L-Arginine and L-Citrulline—are synthesized in the body.
+Nitric oxide is produced naturally when certain elements—nitrates and amino acids like L-Arginine and L-Citrulline are synthesized in the body.
 This all might sound a bit Greek to you, but the bottom line is that nitric oxide can have an unbelievable impact on your ability to build muscle.

 Nitric oxide promotes healthy blood vessels.
 By dilating your veins and arteries, it keeps blood flowing smoothly, increasing the oxygen in the bloodstream and minimizing your risk of blockages.
 In this way, it can lower your blood pressure and help prevent strokes.
-Nitric oxide has even been shown effective and beneficial for correcting erectile dysfunction.
+Nitric oxide has even been shown to be effective and beneficial for correcting erectile dysfunction.